Run Reports allows you create infographics and reports for your sites.

 - Click Compare with geographies to view a side by side comparison of the site with the geographies within which the site address is located: for sites in the USA, that is the ZIP Code, County, State, and USA.
 For polygon and geography sites, the centroid of the site is used to determine the associated geographies.

-- Click the options button for any site or ring for the following options:
+- Click More options for any site or ring for the following options:

 - Click Make benchmark to make it a benchmark.